ripred/TomServo/README.md

  * TomServoSweep.ino
  *
  * Example sweep using two servos.
- * Each servo is swept back and forth using a specified amount of time.
+ * Each servo is swept back and forth over the specified amount of time.
  */
 #include <TomServo.h>